bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 Additionally, in a following post I want to address how I use [CucumberJS](https://github.com/cucumber/cucumber-js) to run tests that rely on browser integration - ie, __window__ and __document__ access.

-_In the past I have used [ZombieJS](http://zombie.labnotes.org/) to much success, but [Oscar Gonzalez](https://twitter.com/s9tpepper) has tipped me to him [Karma solution](https://github.com/s9tpepper/karma-cucumberjs) that I am excited to test-drive._
+_In the past I have used [ZombieJS](http://zombie.labnotes.org/) to much success, but [Omar Gonzalez](https://twitter.com/s9tpepper) has tipped me to him [Karma solution](https://github.com/s9tpepper/karma-cucumberjs) that I am excited to test-drive._